mcheang20/mcheang20.github.io/_portfolio/bulletin.md

 ## Overview

-Bulletin offers an alternative on discussing topics, news, and projects with friends and other users.
-Share a link, explore topics, or discuss on a posts.
+Bulletin offers an alternative way for users to discuss topics, news, and projects with friends and others.
+Users can share a link, explore topics, or discuss on posts.

 ## Problem and Challenges

 The project applied similar design and development based on already existing web applications.
-Highlighting key features and aspects which had to be built from the ground up included creation of topic and posts models, user authentication, and user interactions.
+Highlighting key features and aspects which had to be built from the ground up included creation of topic and posts models, user authentication, and user features that included interactions.

 <div class="col-all">
   <dl>